shrutikapse1/attendance_system_using_face_recognition/readme.md

 - `Help Desk`
 - `Exit`

-### Project flow & explaination
+### Project flow & explanation

 - After you run the project first of all register student face and other information so that system can identify student, so click on register Student Details
 - Register the student by filling details of `current course` and `student information`.
 It contains 5 buttons providing operation
   `Save`, `Update`,`Delete`,`Reset`,`Take Photo Sample`.
   (To perform this operation database should be created whose queries mention in steps to follow section and connection code should be updated as mention in steps to follow section)

 - After clicking `Take Photo Sample` button.
-A camera window will pop up and it will detect your Face and take upto 100 Images and stored in the folder named `data`. more you give the image to system, the better it will perform while recognising the face.
+A camera window will pop up and it will detect your Face and take upto 100 Images and stored in the folder named `data`.(For this you have to make `data` folder in project folder as mention in above section) .
+More you give the image to system, the better it will perform while recognising the face.

 - At right side of panel you can see saved information in database